facelessuser/coloraide/docs/src/markdown/filters.md

     return Color.steps([low, high], steps=6, space='lms', out_space='srgb')
 ```

-/// note | Editing Examples
+> [!note] Editing Examples
-The LMS code above is part of the same session as the examples below (as noted in the bottom right corner).
-If you want
+> The LMS code above is part of the same session as the examples below (as noted in the bottom right corner).
+If you
-to edit the examples, run the LMS code above at least once.
+> want to edit the examples, run the LMS code above at least once.
-///

 Then We generate 3 different color series, each specifically targeting a specific deficiency.
 This is done by generating
 a series of colors that have all properties equal except that they have variance in a different cone response.
 The first